Articles of the ITI - Home

 - Research: A documented record of publication in scientific/peer-reviewed journals on subjects relating to the general area of implant dentistry.

 - Leadership: Leadership in international, national or regional dental professional organizations.

-Persons who have achieved particular merit in service to the ITI may be appointed Honorary Fellows upon nomination by a Fellow and unanimity of the Board of Directors.
+Persons who have achieved particular merit in service to the ITI may be appointed Honorary Fellows by the Board of Directors.

 Membership or fellowship is cancelled following:

 a.
 The resignation of a Member or Fellow.
 ITI Headquarters must be notified of this resignation in writing.
 Dues for the year in which the resignation was submitted must be paid.

 b.
 The determination by the Board of Directors that a Member or Fellow has acted against the interests of the ITI, has been convicted of a felony or has violated the Articles of the Association.
 The cancellation of a membership or fellowship can take place without disclosure of the reason.